bd2kccd/bd2kccd.github.io/docs_src/causal-cmd.md

 In this example, we'll be running FGESc on this `Retention.txt`.

 ````
-java -jar causal-cmd-0.1.2-jar-with-dependencies.jar --algorithm FGESc --data Retention.txt
+java -jar <causal-cmd-jarfile> --algorithm FGESc --data Retention.txt
 ````

 This command will output the  following messages in your terminal:

 ````
 ================================================================================